Up to 45% off worldwide tours + an extra 5% off with code

 12. Ayutthaya, Thailand

-The historical city of Ayutthaya is characterized by large towers and monasteries which serve as an indicator of the past glories of the Siamese empire.
+The historical city of Ayutthaya is characterised by large towers and monasteries which serve as an indicator of the past glories of the Siamese empire.
 The ruins are a UNESCO World Heritage site.

 - Ruin highlights: Wat Phra Si Sanphet, Viharn Phra Mongkol Bopit, Wat Phra Mahathat, Phet Fortress, Phra Chedi Suriyothai